On robustness of Spectral R\'{e}nyi divergence: Additional simulation studies

 Tables \ref{tab: Brune without trend additional} and \ref{tab: Brune with trend additional} show the estimation results for the Brune spectral model with attenuation in Section \ref{subsec: Brune} on the basis of the different initial values $\theta^{(0),4}=(0.1,0.1,0.1)$ and $\theta^{(0),5}=(2,2,2)$.
 For almost all the settings of initial values, the spectral density based on the spectral $\alpha=0.5$-R\'{e}nyi divergence performs the best.

 Figures \ref{Fig_SPD_Brune_z10} and \ref{Fig_SPD_Brune_z100} display an instance of a set of the estimated spectral densities.
-In each figure, the following representations are used: \begin{itemize} \item The solid gray curve represents the periodogram $I_{n}$; \item the solid black curve denotes the true spectral density $S^{\mathrm{BA}}_{\theta^{*}}$; \item the solid blue curve illustrates the spectral density with the minimum Itakura--Saito divergence estimate plugged-in; \item the solid red, salmon pink, and green curves display the spectral density with the minimum spectral R\'{e}nyi divergence ($\alpha=0.9,0.75,0.5$) estimates plugged-in, respectively. \end{itemize}
+In each figure, the following representations are used: \begin{itemize} \item The solid gray curve represents the periodogram $I_{n}$; \item the solid black curve denotes the true spectral density $S^{\mathrm{BA}}_{\theta^{*}}$; \item the solid blue curve illustrates the spectral density with the minimum Itakura--Saito divergence estimate plugged in; \item the solid red, salmon pink, and green curves display the spectral density with the minimum spectral R\'{e}nyi divergence ($\alpha=0.9,0.75,0.5$) estimates plugged in, respectively. \end{itemize}

 For any initial value and for any strength of trends, the spectral density based on the spectral $\alpha=0.5$-R\'{e}nyi divergence performs the best.